A chef — and a former picky eater — shares surprising ways that cooking classes help kids with finicky taste buds branch out.

 Get Your Kids Their Own Chef!

 Ready to ignite your child’s passion for new foods?
 Get him or her started in a group cooking class with a chef instructor!
-Check out our list of options near you at ActivityHero.
+Check out our list of classes near you at ActivityHero.
 After plenty of time to experiment and prepare, and to taste and taste again, your child will be on the road to a more varied diet.